MicrosoftDocs/ai-builder/ai-builder-docs/flow-receipt-processing.md

 You can enter a page or a range of pages.
 Example: 1 or 3-5.

 >[!NOTE]
-> Only the data of the **first receipt page** within the page range wil be returned by the Power Automate action.
-Example:
+> If you have a big document with only one receipt, we strongly recommend to **use this *page-range* parameter to aim at your receipt and therefore reduce the cost of model prediction**.
+However, note that only the data of the **first receipt page** within the page range wil be returned by the Power Automate action.
+>
+> Example:
-> A document contains a first receipt in page 2 and a second receipt that spans overs page 3 and 4:
+> > A document contains a first receipt in page 2 and a second receipt that spans overs page 3 and 4:
 > - If you enter page range 2, it will return the data of the first receipt
 > - If you enter page range 3-4, it will only return the data of the first page of the second receipt
 > - If you enter page range 2-4, it will only return data of the first receipt, not the data of the second receipt